10 Innovative Motorcycle Inventions That Never Took Off

 Wankel Rotary Engine Motorcycles

 There are two reasons why the Wankel rotary engine should have been an important step in the motorcycle industry: firstly, the Wankel rotary engine itself offers incredibly smooth power delivery thanks to the lack of pistons and shoots out massive power figures from its small size; secondly, if you’ve got a basic grasp of British English, you’ll know that the word “Wankel” is a comedy gift that keeps on giving.
 Despite those two excellent reasons, the Wankel rotary engine was a motorcycle invention that was doomed to fail, but it didn’t go down without a fight.
-Suzuki and Norton managed to get their Wankels to production, Yamaha had Kawasaki made working prototypes, but despite their best efforts, the weird three sided rotor piston-thingy was never destined to hit the big time.
+There was a Suzuki Wanker motorcycle, and Norton also managed to get their Wankels to production, and Yamaha had Kawasaki made working prototypes, but despite their best efforts, the weird three sided rotor piston-thingy was never destined to hit the big time.
 And now because of stricter emissions laws, they probably never will, either.